stirera/d-chimer_v1/README_3.md

  - query/subjects alignments : *testSequences.1.bn.filtered.aln*
  Its a three lines item with a description followed by two lines each representing the BLAST aligned sequence for contig and subject.

-All these files and the folder are produced where d-chimer were executed.
+- run d-chimer blastx with the input file :

 The same set of file are produced with blastx... everywhere "bn" is replaced by "bx".
+Additional intermediate files will be produced when blastx is used:

+ - BLASTx against viral database output : *testSequences.bx.vir.csv
+ - List of matching sequences against the viral database : *test_1.1.bx.vir.list
+ - Fasta file of sequneces matching the viral database : *testSequences.bx.vir.fas

+d-chimer produces all the outputs in the repository where it was launched.

 ## 2. **Installation**
 Users can execute the `INSTALL.sh` bash script once this repo is cloned, to get the d-chimer and python libraries and custom data.